SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial-functions-charts.md

 ### Pie Chart

 A pie chart is great to compare parts of a whole.
-A particularly infamouse example would the United States budget.
+A particularly infamous example would the United States budget.
 Here's a comparison of US spending vs US revenue in two pie charts:

 <figure>
     <img src="images/tutorial_charts/us-budget.png" alt="US Budget">